Hike the Appalachian Trail past Catfish Fire Tower for tons of views over New Jersey.

 View from near the picnic table:

 Fun Facts: The 60-foot tower was built in 1922 and is manned during fire season, generally March – May and October – November.
+It’s not the tallest in New Jersey but is at the highest elevation: 1,555’.

 The Kittatinny Ridge that the trail follows is prominent when looking at the Appalachian Trail traveling north.